NangoHQ/nango/docs/docs/reference/core-concepts.md

 ### Picking a good Connection Id {#connectionId}

-The pair of `<Provider Config Key, Connection Id>` needs to be unique in your Nango instance.
-This means you can use the same Connection Id across different Provider Configs (e.g. use Connection Id `1` with a `google` and a `github` config).
+The pair of `<Config Key, Connection Id>` needs to be unique in your Nango instance.
+This means you can use the same Connection Id across different Integrations (e.g. use Connection Id `1` with a `google` and a `github` config).

 We recommend you use the User ID, Account ID or similar unique identifier for the Connection Id.

-The only exception is if you expect a user to setup multiple connections with the same Provider Configuration: For instance, if your app lets a user connect multiple Google Calendar accounts or multiple Slack workspaces.
+The only exception is if you expect a user to setup multiple connections with the same Integration: For instance, if your app lets a user connect multiple Google Calendar accounts or multiple Slack workspaces.
 In this case you will need to pick a different value for the Connection Id, so it is unique again.

 ### Connection Metadata (and raw token responses) {#metadata}